aws-samples/sample-aws-modernization-with-coder/content/3_ModuleTwo/_index.md

 ## Key Benefits of This Approach

 - **Consistency**: Every developer gets the same, optimized environment
 - **Security**: Built-in compliance and security policies
 - **Productivity**: AI-powered assistance reduces cognitive load
 - **Scalability**: Templates scale from individual developers to enterprise teams
-- **Cost Optimization**: Right-sized resources with automatic scaling
+- **Cost Optimization**: Right-sized resources with automatic scaling up and down

 {{% notice tip %}}
 💡 **Pro Tip**: Templates are living infrastructure.
 Start simple and iterate based on team feedback.
 The best templates evolve with your development practices.